wir3z/hubitat/owntracks-hubitat/README.md

 ### What are regions?
 Why do I want these?
 Regions are 'location bubbles' that are bound by a radius around it.
 If the mobile enters or leaves one of these radius', the Hubitat app can display the status of this transition.

-They are handy for giving more meaningful locations of 'Arrived at Work' or 'Left Home'.
+They are handy for giving more meaningful locations of 'Arrived at Work' or 'Departed from Home'.
 You need to create at least one region to define your home location for presence detection to work.

 ### I've added, edited or deleted a region, and the mobile app isn't showing the changes
 The mobile will retrieve the update on its next location report.
 You an trigger a manual location update from the mobile app by tapping the up arrow in the top right of the map to force this to occur instantly.